 - You can email me at drc44 aat cornell ddot edu.

 - I'm @cosleydr on Twitter and ForteTuba on Facebook.

-- I also write Lightly Filtered, a blog about HCI and academic life.
+- I also write Lightly Filtered, a blog about academic life.

 My main interest for a long time has been helping people make sense of and manage information, both individually and as groups.
 More recently this has grown to include leveraging people's current behaviors online, along with social science theory, to produce individual and social goods that otherwise would not have been created.

 More details on what this means are available in my research statement.
 For folks who want the overview of publications and collaborators, you can download my CV or my publications, or visit my Google Scholar profile.